requery/requery/README.md

     .execute().list();
 ```

-Relationships: rather than sets, lists which have to be materialized with all the results,
+Relationships: rather than collections such as sets, and lists which have to be materialized with
-you can alternatively use query results directly: (of course sets and lists are supported to)
+all the results, you can alternatively use query results directly: (sets and lists are supported to)

 ```java
 @Entity